Cinque Terre in Photos

 Where to Stay

-Read more: Where to Stay in Cinque Terre
+Read more: The Best Hotels in Cinque Terre

 Vernazza is where I chose to make my home basis.
 It’s frequently described as the Goldilocks ‘just right’ town in Cinque Terre, not to big, not to small and perfectly quaint.
 Due to a delay, I didn’t make it into town until quite late in the day around 8pm.

 I checked in, dropped off my bags and quickly sat down for dinner before the restaurants closed.

 The next morning, I woke up bright and early to hit the trails.